KevinTC-star/KevinTC-star/README.md

 ## Hi there 👋

+I'm currently working on a website for my HTML/CSS class and some personal projects to add to my resume.
+I'm familiar with Java, Python, HTML, CSS, and learning SQL.
+Pronouns: He/Him
+Fun Fact: I want to eventually create a videogame!

 <!--
 **KevinTC-star/KevinTC-star** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.